CRFS-BN/mABpy/simplified_pipeline/README.md

 * [Reproducing the pipeline run “as is”](#reproducing-the-pipeline-as-is)
 * [Adjusting the pipeline to your own needs](#adjusting-the-pipeline-to-your-own-needs)
 * [References](#references)

 ## Setup

-You can download the simplified pipeline version from the [releases page](link-to-releases-page).
+1. You can download the simplified pipeline version from the [releases page](https://github.com/Malwoiniak/mABpy/archive/refs/tags/v1.0.0.zip).
+This will download the source code of simplified pipeline (dir `mABpy-1.0.0/`)

-Alternatively, you can clone the repository using Git:

-`git clone -b branchAfterRELEASE --single-branch LINKTOREPO`
+3. In terminal, navigate to the `mABpy-1.0.0/simplified_pipeline` directory of the extracted repository

-Next, follow the setup steps (from step 3.) described [here](https://github.com/Malwoiniak/mABpy/tree/main#setup) to finish the installation.
+4. Follow the setup steps (from step 5.) described [here](https://github.com/Malwoiniak/mABpy/tree/main#setup) to finish the installation

 ## Reproducing the pipeline run “as is”

 You can follow the [tutorial](link) to get you through the instructions on reproducing **all** pipeline steps.
 Otherwise, see below for the description on reproducing sample steps.